xta0/xta0.me/_posts/2023-06-28-Swift-in-depth-1.md

     - Fortunately the compiler has a mode designed for exactly this: `-scan-dependencies`
     - When run against a Swift file it will output a JSON file that lists all the imported modules and their dependencies.
     - A script was developed to scan the SDK folder, create an empty Swift file that imports all the available modules for each platform and to run it through the compiler using the `-scan-dependencies` flag.
-    - After some massaging to relativize paths we output this JSON into fbsource.
-Its connected to a new build attribute on swift_toolchain called sdk_dependencies_path.
+    - After some massaging to relativize paths, we output this JSON into fbsource.
+It is connected to a new build attribute on swift_toolchain called sdk_dependencies_path.
 - Build SDK dependencies
     - Given a JSON file describing the dependencies of the SDK modules, we added a slightly unconventional class to parse this, create a graph and to build SDK modules on demand.
     - By creating flavours for each module, with a hash of the flags used for Clang modules, it is possible to leverage build system to handle the caching and recursion for us.